turbo-sim/turboflow/_sources/index.rst.txt

 Overview
 ========

-TurboFlow is a Python package for mean-line modelling of turbomachinery.
+TurboFlow is a Python package for mean-line modelling of axial turbines.
 It aims to offer flexible and reliable simulations for both performance prediction and design optimization, and should present a valuable resource for engineers and researchers working in the field of turbomachinery.

 Features
 ========

-- **Performance Prediction:** Accurately predict the performance of turbomachinery based on various input parameters.
+- **Performance Prediction:** Accurately predict the performance of axial turbines based on various input parameters.
-- **Design Optimization:** Optimize preliminary turbomachinery design to achieve optimal performance metrics.
+- **Design Optimization:** Optimize preliminary axial turbine design to achieve optimal performance metrics.
 - **Equation-oriented problem formulation:** Equation-oriented problem formulation for performance analysis and design optimization.
 - **Model consitency:** The model is consistent for both performance prediction and design optimization.
 - **Efficient solution:** The model adopts gradient-based root-finding and optimization solver.